 One of the best ways to get ahead of this issue is to simply connect your Chromecast using the USB power brick that your device came with.
 This ensures a solid connection for your device at all times and also prevents your Chromecast from rebooting every time you power down your TV.

 A majority of Chromecast devices require you to tap a Cast button within each Chromecast-compatible app.
-Cast controls are essential to the Chromecast experience, but sometimes, the Cast feature (and related controls) can disappear from your mobile device.
+Cast controls are essential to the Chromecast experience, but sometimes the Cast feature (and related controls) can disappear from your mobile device.
 There could be a few reasons why this is happening, as well as a few fixes.

-Step 1: For an iPhone or iPad, tap the App Store icon, then tap your profile image.
-Scroll down to the updates section of the screen.
+Step 1: For an iPhone or iPad: Tap the App Store icon, then tap your Profile image.
+Scroll down to the Update section of the screen.
 If the app you’re attempting to cast from has a required update, select the app and tap Update to start the process.

 If you’re casting content from the Chrome browser on your computer, you may have noticed that certain Chromecast controls are missing from your preferred sites.
 This may be because there’s a new version of Chrome that you need to update to.
 Fortunately, doing so is easy.

-- The best TVs for 2021
+- The best Blu-ray players for 2023